 These bits of solder stick onto the solder mask in untidy splatters, giving the appearance of a spider’s web.
 These irregularly shaped threads are caused by insufficient use of a fluxing agent or the existence of pollutants on the surface of the boards during wave soldering.
 Unstable soldering iron temperature can also cause this phenomenon.

 Solder Splashes/Webbing threaten to cause shorts.

 If it is because there are too many rosin-type fluxes in the solder wire, it is recommended to reduce the amount of solder wire additives.
 If it is because the temperature of the soldering iron is unstable, it is recommended to use a constant temperature soldering iron table.
 Of course, keeping the surface of the boards clean is also important.

 A pin hole defect (left) and a blow hole defect (right)

 Pin holes and blow hole defects can be easily recognized as they appear as a hole in a solder joint.
 The terms pin or blow hole will give a clue to the size of the hole, with pin referring to small holes and blow holes being much larger holes.
 Rather than being a result of bad hand soldering skills, pin and blow holes are usually formed during the wave soldering process.
 Moisture within the boards is heated into gas during the soldering operation, and escape through the solder when it is still in a molten state.
 Voids are formed when the gas continues to escape when the solder joint solidifies.
+The circuit will conduct temporarily, but it is easy to cause poor conduction for a long time.
 Some ways that are employed to avoid this problem is by baking or preheating the boards to take the moisture out, and having a minimum copper plating thickness of about 25um in the through-holes.